dwarvesf/playground/Use Cases/ai-ruby-travel-assistant-chatbot.md

 - "ai-engineering"
 - "ai"
 - "case-study"
-title: "AI-Powered Ruby Travel Assistant"
+title: "AI-powered Ruby travel assistant"
 ---

 > "When the easy path isn't the right path, true engineering shines in adapting the right tools for the job."

-## The Challenge: Beyond the Obvious Choice
+## The challenge: Beyond the obvious choice

 In AI development, Python is often the default choice.
 A leading financial services provider approached us to build an AI-powered travel assistant, their initial technical specification centered around Python's rich AI ecosystem.
 However, reality proved more complex.

 The client's infrastructure wasn't just built on Ruby—it was deeply entrenched in it.
 Their security systems, authentication layers, and core services were all Ruby-based.
 Their choice of AWS Bedrock as the AI provider was intrinsically tied to their security requirements.
 The seemingly simple option of using Python would have meant creating unnecessary complexity, additional security layers, and potential points of failure.

-## The Vision: More Than Just a Chatbot
+## The vision: More than just a chatbot

 The client's vision extended beyond a simple query-response system.
 They wanted an intelligent travel assistant that could not only answer questions but actively engage users with relevant suggestions based on their context, location, and historical interactions.
 This dual approach of reactive responses and proactive suggestions would set their platform apart from conventional travel booking systems.